Local limits of uniform triangulations in high genus: Ergodicity

 \paragraph{The wired uniform spanning forest.} The last ingredient that we need to prove Proposition \ref{prop_degree_pshit} is the oriented wired uniform spanning forest (OWUSF) \cite{BLPS01}, which may be defined on any transient graph.
 We first recall its definition.
 We recall that if $(\gamma_i)$ is a transient path, its \emph{loop-erasure} is the path $(\gamma_{i_j})$, where $i_0=0$ and $i_{j+1}=1+\max \{ i \geq i_j | \gamma(i)=\gamma(i_j) \}$.
-If $G$ is an infinite transient graph, its OWUSF $\overrightarrow{F}$ is generated by the following generalization of the Wilson algorithm \cite{W96}. \begin{enumerate} \item We list the vertices of $G$ as $(v_n)_{n \geq 1}$. \item We run a simple random walk $(X_n)$ on $G$ started from $v_1$, and consider its loop-erasure, which is an oriented path from $v_1$ to $\infty$.
+If $G$ is an infinite transient graph, its OWUSF $\overrightarrow{F}$ is generated by the following generalization of the Wilson algorithm \cite{W96}. \begin{enumerate} \item We order the vertices of $G$ as $(v_n)_{n \geq 1}$. \item We run a simple random walk $(X_n)$ on $G$ started from $v_1$, and consider its loop-erasure, which is an oriented path from $v_1$ to $\infty$.
 We add this path to $\overrightarrow{F}$. \item We consider the first $i$ such that $v_i$ does not belong to any edge of $\overrightarrow{F}$ yet.
-We run a SRW from $v_i$, stopped when it hits $\overrightarrow{F}$, and add its loop-erasure to $\overrightarrow{F}$. \item We repeat the step 3 infinitely many times. \end{enumerate} It is immediate that $\overrightarrow{F}$ is an oriented forest such that for any vertex $v$ of $G$, there is exactly one oriented edge of $\overrightarrow{F}$ going out of $v$.
+We run a SRW from $v_i$, stopped when it hits $\overrightarrow{F}$, and add its loop-erasure to $\overrightarrow{F}$. \item We repeat step 3 infinitely many times. \end{enumerate} It is immediate that $\overrightarrow{F}$ is an oriented forest such that for any vertex $v$ of $G$, there is exactly one oriented edge of $\overrightarrow{F}$ going out of $v$.
 It can be checked that the distribution of $\overrightarrow{F}$ does not depend on the way the vertices are ordered.

 \paragraph{Stationarity and reversibility.} We recall that a random rooted graph $G$ is \emph{reversible} if its distribution is invariant under reversing the orientation of the root edge.
 It is \emph{stationary} if its distribution is invariant under re-rooting $G$ at the first step of the simple random walk.
 In particular, we recall from \cite{CurPSHIT} that the type-II PSHT are stationary and reversible.
 Moreover, the proof of \cite{CurPSHIT} also works for the type-I PSHT.
+Similarly, a random rooted, forest-decorated graph $\left( G, \overrightarrow{e}_0, \overrightarrow{F} \right)$ is called \emph{reversible} (resp. stationary) if its distribution is invariant under reversing the root edge (resp. rerooting at the first step of the SRW).

 If two random, rooted transient graphs $(G, \overrightarrow{e}_0)$ and $(G', \overrightarrow{e}'_0)$ have the same distribution and if $\overrightarrow{F}$ and $\overrightarrow{F}'$ are their respective OWUSF, then $(G, \overrightarrow{e}_0, \overrightarrow{F})$ and $(G', \overrightarrow{e}'_0, \overrightarrow{F}')$ also have the same distribution.
 It follows that if $(G, \overrightarrow{e}_0)$ is stationary and reversible, so is the triplet $(G, \overrightarrow{e}_0, \overrightarrow{F})$.
 The link between the OWUSF and the mean inverse root degree is given by the next lemma.